Minecrafter8001/yahtzee-in-py/README.md

 # yahtzee-in-py

-this is my version of zahtzee in python \n it runs entirely as text
+this is my version of zahtzee in python /n it runs entirely as text